|

 Virginia, in conjunction with the Boston Public Library, Danvers Archival Center, Peabody Essex Museum, Massachusetts Archives, and the Massachusetts Historical Society.

-All of the links lead to sites that involve the Danvers and its past when it was known as Salem Village.
+All of the links lead to sites that involve Danvers and its past when it was known as Salem Village.
 Maps, copies of documents,

 See also Links on Witchcraft, Magic & Religion by Christopher C. Fennell <http://etext.lib.virginia.edu/users/fennell/highland/harper/religlink.html>.